hanwenzhang123/fullstack-note/mock/README.md

 - Automatic Batching of function calls and events to improve in-app performance, and.
 - Much faster page loads for SSR with Suspense.

-#### how to share components with others or other teams
+#### How to share components with others or other teams

-#### if two projects/fields using same components in the same library, how to design and use it with other teams
+#### If two projects/fields using same components in the same library, how to design and use it with other teams

-#### element vs components in React
+#### Element vs Components in React
 React Element
 - It is a simple object that describes a DOM node and its attributes or properties you can say.
 - It is an immutable description object and you can not apply any methods on it.